Get Proof Of Medical Insurance: What You Need To Know

 Frequently asked questions

-IRS Form 1095 is usually sent automatically to provide proof of health insurance for your taxes.
+You can get proof of medical insurance by requesting a copy of your Form 1095 from your insurance provider.
+This form is usually sent automatically and can be used to provide proof of health insurance for your taxes.

 Written by